 Yet, in spite of being a nonpareil, we tend to forget our individual worth, the common reason being getting intimidated by inferiority complex and losing faith in ourselves.
-However, when we begin to question our forgotten value that is the time when we realise our significance, irrespective of what others speak about you.
+However, when you begin to question the forgotten value of life that is the time when we realise our significance, irrespective of what others speak about you.

 Here’s an inspirational story that have moral to change your life and boost you up.

 Once upon a time, there was a young man, who was seldom acknowledged of his hard work and often harassed by persistent criticism.
 When someone advised him to confide in a wise sage about his problem, he went to him and asked, “Master, what is the value of life?“

 The wise sage was celebrated for giving enigmatic solutions.
 He gave the young man one stone and said, “If you want to know the value of life, first appraise the value of this stone, but on one condition: don’t sell it.”

 The young man bade farewell and lurched away to a nearby market.
 He saw a man selling apples and took the stone to him.
 “Sir, can you tell me what could be the cost of this stone?”

 The apple seller looked at the lustrous stone and said, “If you want, you can take 12 apples and give me that stone.”